The Early Migration Roads

 Virginia, NOrth Carolina, South Carolina and georgia

 This road dates to 1704 during Queen Anne’s War.
 The route used as a military supply line gets its name from the creator, James Thigpen.
 Military routes were roads wide enough to accommodate wagons, and this road served its purpose for many years after the war.
 Captain Thigpen accepted the responsibility to cut the road running approximately 460 miles.
-Later, remnants of the road appear in various maps naming it the Indian Trading Road and others.
-This road could very well be the oldest in the Carolinas.
+Later, remnants of the road appear in various maps naming it the Indian Trading Road and The Trader’s Path.
+An excellent reference for portions of this road can be found on Edward Moseley’s North Carolina map dating to 1733.
+Several segments of this road date before the 18th-century and was used primarily as routes connecting the Cherokee and other tribes with each other.
+The evidence of these earlier segments are documented within several trading journals and early explorers.

 18th Century Timeline